 - basic income,

 - the aggregate basic price-spread.

-These sections explain both the normative equilibria and the violative disequilibria in the phases of the evolutionary process as it works out to the tune of the lagged technical accelerator.
+These sections provide the differentials applicable to the phases of the evolutionary process as it works out to the tune of the lagged technical accelerator.

 kn[f’n(t-a)-Bn] = f”n-1(t) – An-1 (CWL 15, 37),